wso2/product-microgateway/integration/test-integration/readme.md

 5. Importantly, add the testcase to the `src/test/resources/testng-cc-standalone.xml` file.
 Pick the group according to the class you deployed your API in 2. ii.

-## How to Add a Testcase for withAPIM mode
+## WithAPIM Mode - How to Add a Testcase
 1. Add the APIs, Applications, and Subscriptions that needs to be created, to the json files in `src/test/resources/apimApisAppsSubs`.
 These will be added to API Manager before starting any of the testcases.